dylan-lang/opendylan/documentation/hacker-guide/source/runtime-manager/debugger-manager.rst

 Callbacks are invoked under the following circumstances:

 #.
-The application stopped because a debug event or exception occured
+The application stopped because a debug event or exception occurred
    (an "internal" stop), or because some event in the debugger UI signaled that the application should stop (an "external" stop).